RakaSen27Srishti/BankTelemarketing-Prediction-of-term-deposit/README.md

 ## Problem statement:
  Analyse the  prior marketing campaigns of the given Portuguese Bank and predict if the user will buy the Bank’s term deposit or not.
 ## Type of Machine Learning problem:
 This is a binary classification problem.
-Our two classes are “yes” denoting that the customer subscribed to a term deposit, and “no” denoting that the customer did not subscribe.The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y) using Logistic Regression.
+Our two classes are “yes” denoting that the customer subscribed to a term deposit, and “no” denoting that the customer did not subscribe.The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).
 ## Language used:
 Python
 ## Explanatory Data Analysis